 It is simple to compare battery life because it comes down to numbers.
 One has a longer battery life, a shorter charging time, and lower degradation.

-G703 and G Pro wireless gaming mice have another advantage: they offer very long-lasting battery lives.
+Logitech G703 vs G Pro wireless gaming mice have another advantage: they offer very long-lasting battery lives.

-The G703 gaming mouse can run for almost 32 hours with RGB lights off and about 24 hours with RGB lights turned on.
+The G703 gaming mouse can run for almost 32 hours with RGB lighting off and about 24 hours with RGB lights turned on.

 G Pro battery timings are better.
-The device can be kept awake for up to 60 hours with RGB off, and for 48 hours when the RGB lights on.
+The device can be kept awake for up to 60 hours with RGB off, and for 48 hours if you enable the default lighting.

 Dimensions & Weight

-G Pro is lighter than the G703 at around 80g (2.8oz).
+Logitech G Pro wireless is lighter than the G703 at around 80g (2.8oz).
 G Pro is best for people who enjoy heavy games, but the G703 is great for those who prefer lightweights.

 Similar measurements are made for the G Pro Wireless.
 They measure approximately 12.4cm (4.25”), length, width, and depth of 3.9cm (1.66”).

-G Pro is slightly larger than G703, but it is less deep, so it is ideal for palm grip.
+Logitech G Pro wireless is slightly larger than G703, but it is less deep, so it is ideal for palm grip.
 G703 is perfect for claw grip.

 Both Logitech G703 as well as G Pro wireless mice.
 They also share the same Lightspeed wireless technology.

-Logitech’s futuristic technology offers strong connections between the operating system and the mouse.
+Logitech’s futuristic technology offers strong connections between the operating system and the gaming mouse.

 Most buyers are concerned about the speed of response and the status of the connection between two devices.
 However, Logitech devices are an exception to this rule.